🔄

 What five-letter word becomes shorter when you add two letters?

-I’m taken from a mine and shut in a wooden case, from which I am never released, and yet I’m used by every student.
+I am taken from a mine and shut in a wooden case, yet I'm used by every student.
 What am I?

 What has a head, a tail, is brown, and has no legs?